orthecreedence/pretend-event-loop/README.md

 -----
 That's it.
 This isn't as good as a real event loop as far as performance.
 As far as converting your entire app to be evented, that takes a lot of work and might be more of a pain in the ass than it's worth.
+This library meets somewhere in the middle.